Joe Biden takes aim at Donald Trump in first online Wisconsin event

-In his first official campaign event targeted at a Wisconsin audience, presumptive Democratic nominee Joe Biden took aim at Donald Trump over the president's handling of the economy and the COVID-19 pandemic.
+In his first official campaign event targeted at a Wisconsin audience, presumptive Democratic presidential nominee Joe Biden took aim at Republican President Donald Trump over his handling of the economy and the COVID-19 pandemic.

-Streaming online from his home in Delaware due to limitations placed on large gatherings by the COVID-19 pandemic, the former vice president said Trump could not be trusted to bring the nation out of the economic crisis created largely by the COVID-19 pandemic.
+Streaming online from his home in Delaware due to limitations placed on large gatherings amid the pandemic, the former vice president said Trump could not be trusted to bring the nation out of the economic crisis created largely by the coronavirus.

 "Why would anybody trust this man to bring back the economy now?
 He thinks he’s a builder, but he’s a destroyer of everything he touches," Biden said.
 "Wisconsin has the power to pick a different path."

-He was joined in the online event streamed on YouTube by Wisconsin Democrats including U.S. Rep. Gwen Moore of Milwaukee, Lt.
-Gov. Mandela Barnes and U.S. Sen. Tammy Baldwin.
+He was joined in the online event streamed on YouTube by Wisconsin Democrats including U.S. Sen. Tammy Baldwin, of Madison, Lt.
+Gov. Mandela Barnes and U.S. Rep. Gwen Moore, of Milwaukee.

 As of Wednesday, the virus had killed 481 Wisconsinites and sickened more than 13,400, according to the Department of Health Services.